KxSystems/docs/docs/interfaces/ldap/reference.md

 _Synchronous bind operations are used to authenticate clients (and the users or applications behind them) to the directory server, to establish an authorization identity that will be used for subsequent operations processed on that connection, and to specify the LDAP protocol version that the client will use.
 See [here](https://ldap.com/the-ldap-bind-operation/) for reference documentation._

-Syntax: `.ldap.bind[sess;dn;cred;mech]`
+Syntax: `.ldap.bind[sess;opts]`

 Where

 - `sess` is an int/long that represents the session previously created via `.ldap.init`
+- `opts` is a dictionary/generic null defining any non default options which should be considered when performing a bind operation.
+The following are the possible options (keys) and their associated defaults (values) called using a generic null.
 	- `dn` is a string/symbol.
-The DN of the user to authenticate.
-This should be an empty string/symbol or generic null for anonymous simple authentication, and is typically empty for SASL authentication because most SASL mechanisms identify the target account in the encoded credentials.
-It must be non-empty for non-anonymous simple authentication.
+This denotes the user to authenticate.
+The default behaviour is to operate anonymous simple authentication, this is typical for SASL authentication as most SASL mechanisms identify the target account within the encoded credentials.
+This should be non-default for non-anonymous simple authentication.
 	- `cred` is a char/byte array or symbol.
-LDAP credentials (e.g. password).
-Pass empty string/symbol or generic null when no password is required for connection.
+This denotes the LDAP credentials (e.g. password) to be used.
+The default behaviour is to assume that no password is required for connection.
 	- `mech` is a string/symbol.
-Pass an empty string/symbol or generic null to use the default LDAP_SASL_SIMPLE mechanism.
+This denotes the SASL mechanism which is to be used for authentication.
+The default mechanism used for this is `LDAP_SASL_SIMPLE`.
 Query the attribute 'supportedSASLMechanisms' from the  server's rootDSE for the list of SASL mechanisms the server supports.

 Returns a dict consisting of